TimothyVD/pyideas/README.md

 * Replace write to file with append to string and afterwards evaluate
 * Move model definition functionality from odegenerator to odemaker (odegenerator becomes DAErunner)
 * Better coupling with pySTAN
+* Check how current dense matrix operations can be replaced by sparse ones (especially important for ODE system with more than 1000 ODEs)
+* Allow biointense to do calculations with PDEs
+* Add log file functionality
+* Perform Optimization and FIM calculation for multiple experiments at the same time
+* ...

 Functionalities